 In this paper, we study a model of compressible fluid in a bounded domain.
 The density $\rho(t,x)$ and velocity $u(t,x)$ of the fluid form the state vector of this model and they obey the following compressible Navier-Stokes system in $n$-dimensions:

-where $\lambda$ and $\mu$ are the Lam\'e parameters, the pressure $p$ is given by the adiabatic equation of state, $p(\rho) = \rho^\gamma$ with $\gamma$, the adiabatic exponent, taken to be $1.4$ for the numerical results discussed in section~\ref{sec-numeric}.
-We consider solutions over a finite time $[0,T]$ for the space domain $[0,1]^n \subset \mathbb{R}^n$ with periodic boundary conditions:
+where $\lambda$ and $\mu$ are the Lam\'e parameters, satisfying the standard assumptions of $\mu > 0$ and $\lambda + 2\mu/3 \ge 0$ \cite{valli1986navier, vaigant1995existence}.
+The pressure $p$ is given by the adiabatic equation of state, $p(\rho) = \rho^\gamma$ with $\gamma$, the adiabatic exponent, taken to be $1.4$ for the numerical results discussed in section~\ref{sec-numeric}.
+We consider solutions over a finite time interval $[0,T]$ for the space domain $[0,1]^n \subset \mathbb{R}^n$ with periodic boundary conditions:

 and similar periodic conditions for $u(t,x)$ and for all derivatives of $\rho$ and $u$, where $e_k = (0, \dots, 1, \dots, 0)$ with the $1$ in the $k$-th place.